LarsenColes/Test2/README.md

-Hello this repository was created just for me to practice my coding, thats all there is too it.
+Hello this repository was created just for me to practice my coding, thats all there is to it.